 TRiP Steering Committee

 TRiP Steering Committee provides strategic vision and organizational guidance to TRiP’s intersectoral Collaboration Team (iCT).
-Meetings are held monthly on the 3rd Tuesday of each month from for 1 hour and a half.
+Meetings are held every 2 months.

 The Governance Structure includes a Steering Committee Chair(s):